 Partnership Promise Requirements

-Individuals who select the Partnership PPO or the Wellness Health Savings CDHP must commit to the Partnership Promise each year.
+Individuals who select the Partnership PPO (Promise Plan) or the Health Savings CDHP (Promise Plan) must commit to the Partnership Promise each year.

 The Partnership Promise requires all employees and covered spouses to: